GenomicsAotearoa/AGM-workshop-2023/docs/session_3/1_configFiles.md

     The `test` data profile will pull small test files directly from the `nf-core/test-data` GitHub repository and run it on your local system.
 The `test` profile is an important control to check the pipeline is working as expected and is a great way to trial a pipeline.
 Some pipelines have multiple test `profiles` for you to try.

-### Shared configuration files

-An `includeConfig` statement in the `nextflow.config` file is also used to include custom institutional profiles that have been submitted to the nf-core [config repository](https://github.com/nf-core/configs).
-At run time, nf-core pipelines will fetch these configuration profiles from the [nf-core config repository](https://github.com/nf-core/configs) and make them available.

-For shared resources such as an HPC cluster, you may consider developing a shared institutional profile.
-You can follow [this tutorial](https://nf-co.re/docs/usage/tutorials/step_by_step_institutional_profile) for more help.

 ### Custom configuration files